What is the criteria to receive an invitation to apply to the Goodnight Scholars Program?

 Our list of eligible majors is available here.

 Do I have to be a U.S. citizen to be eligible for this scholarship?

-No. All students who qualify as residents of North Carolina, as well as undocumented/DACA students who are living in North Carolina and will graduate from a North Carolina high school, are eligible for this scholarship.
+No. All students who qualify as residents of North Carolina, as well as undocumented/DACA students who are living in North Carolina and will graduate from a North Carolina high school or community college, are eligible for this scholarship.